one-among-us/data/people/hakureico/page.en.md

 But she still chose to leave this world in August.

-Before that, she entrusted Mizuki, a railfan in United States, to announce her death on her account.
+Before that, she entrusted Mizuki, a railfan in the United States, to announce her death on her account.

 Mizuki told us a short story instead of publishing a cold obituary.